 Welcome to the Botany Department!

 Welcome to the Botany Department at Oklahoma State University.
-We are a dynamic group devoted to understanding plant biology, from molecules to ecosystems.
-Our faculty have comprehensive research programs, and regularly publish in top tier journals.
-We are committed to excellence in teaching, and we provide opportunities for research experiences for our undergraduates.
-The Graduate Program includes an M.S. in Botany and Ph.D. in Plant Sciences.
+We are a dynamic department devoted to understanding plant biology, from molecules to ecosystems.
+Our faculty have comprehensive research programs in Ecology & Evolutionary Biology and in Cell & Molecular Biology.
+We regularly publish in top tier journals and are committed to excellence in teaching.
+We provide opportunities for research experiences for our undergraduates through our B.S.
+Botany and B.S.
+Biological Science programs.
+Our Graduate Program offers an M.S. in Botany and a Ph.D. in Plant Sciences.

 The Botany Department Office is located in 301 Physical Sciences.
 Faculty have offices and labs in Physical Sciences, Life Science East basement, or the Henry Bellmon Research Center (Faculty Directory).
 The OSU Herbarium is in the LSE basement.